 Although our new tribe is pretty specific to us, there are options like this out there no matter what your interests are.
-Whether you are a business owner, parent or collector of rare gems, everyone can benefit from connecting with similar people.
+Whether you are a business owner, parent or collector of rare gems, everyone can benefit from finding like minded people.

 We have had great success with Meetup Groups, continued learning classes, clubs, associates, volunteer organizations and social media.
 (Facebook groups can be an amazing resource).
 Just don’t get discouraged if it takes a few tries to find the right match!
 When you do, it will be totally worth it.

 And if your interests vary, join multiple communities!
 We have found a great group of fellow animal lovers by volunteering at local rescues.
 And joining the Denver Bloggers Club was key to stepping up my game as a blogger.

 However, our recent experience at the RV Entrepreneur Summit was by far the most valuable to us.
 We can not thank Heath & Alyssa Padgett enough for putting this together!
 Not only did we make about 100 new like-minded friends (many of which are already Facebook official), we had the opportunity to learn from each other, share our stories, and connect with people on a level we hadn’t experienced with many others in our life.